manuel-russello/ICp-banking-microservices/README.md

 # Step 2 - Build and deploy a docker image to IBM Cloud private

+The objective is to build a docker image from the banking application and then deploy it to the IBM Cloud private.

 ## Part 1 - Build the Docker image

 1. Push your code to your Git repository